hemaljoshi/LinkedInJobInsights/README.md

 2. Open Chrome/Edge and navigate to `chrome://extensions/` or `edge://extensions/`
 3. Enable "Developer mode" in the top-right corner
 4. Click "Load unpacked"
-5. Select the extension folder
+5. Select the `dist/chrome/` folder from the repository
 6. The extension is now installed and ready to use!

 ### Firefox